-Apprenticeships are paid, half-time positions for graduate students to work in an Elon University department/program for the full two years of their MHE program.
+Graduate Apprenticeships (GA) are paid, half-time professional positions for graduate students to work in an Elon University department/program for the full two years of their MHE program.
 Apprentices are expected to meet professional work standards and responsibilities.
-However, the apprenticeships are an integral part of the MHE program’s emphasis on integrating students’ in-and-out of class learning, with students applying what they learn in their courses to their work.
+The apprenticeships are an integral part of the MHE program’s emphasis on integrating students’ in-and-out of class learning, with students applying what they learn in their courses to their work.
 Likewise, students’ work experiences are designed to animate and deepen students’ academic and professional knowledge.
 Each GA will meet weekly with their supervisor/work mentor to get their feedback and insights as professionals who are committed to advancing the student’s professional, personal and career development plan and goals.

 Apprenticeship Application Process and Stipend

 Every student is required to have an apprenticeship.
 Students who apply to the MHE program and are invited to interview for an apprenticeship in February during Preview Weekend must be offered and accept an apprenticeship in order to be fully admitted to the MHE cohort and to enroll the following fall semester.
 The GA positions start in early August and run through mid-May.
 GA stipends are $15,000, with the Academic-Residential Partnerships GA stipend at $12,000 plus room and meal plan (300 meal block and 200 food dollars for fall and spring semesters), for the year.
 All stipends are paid on a prorated monthly basis.